 High resources consumption

 Every microservice has its own data storage, runtime environment, so for each of them you need developers, testing tools, source code management system, and scripts.
 It means, more microservices require more resources.
-But high resource consumption is compensated by microservices independence and an opportunity to release new features quicker and easier than with the monolithic architecture.
+But high resource consumption is compensated by their independence and an opportunity to release new features quicker and easier than with the monolithic architecture.

 Go in microservice architecture helps decrease resource consumption due to CPU and memory use optimization.
 For example, to compare Go and Java, the first one uses 5 times less memory than the second.